dotkernel/api-documentation/docs/book/v7/introduction/introduction.md

 ## CORS

-By using `MezzioCorsMiddlewareCorsMiddleware`, the CORS preflight will be recognized and the middleware will start to detect the proper CORS configuration.
+By using `Mezzio\Cors\Middleware\CorsMiddleware`, the CORS preflight will be recognized and the middleware will start to detect the proper CORS configuration.
 The Router is used to detect every allowed request method by executing a route match with all possible request methods.
 Therefore, for every preflight request, there is at least one Router request.